aiidateam/aiida-core/docs/source/topics/schedulers.rst

 Developing a plugin
 -------------------

-The scheduler class is not supposed to be used by the user.
+A scheduler plugin allows AiiDA to communicate with a specific type of scheduler.
-Instead, the AiiDA engine will employ it to create a submission script for submitting a job to a scheduler.
+The plugin should subclass the :class:`~aiida.schedulers.scheduler.Scheduler` class and implement a number of methods, that will instruct how certain key commands are to be executed, such as submitting a new job or requesting the current active jobs.

-When creating a job scheduler a user has to create two classes: one for validation of the resources and one for the actual scheduler.
-When creating the latter the user implement the following functions:
+To get you started, you can download :download:`this template <scheduler_template.py>` and implement the following methods:

     1) ``_get_joblist_command``: returns the command to report a full information on existing jobs.
     2) ``_get_detailed_job_info_command``: returns the command to get the detailed information on  a job, even after the job has finished.